State of play in the Premier League

 Norwich City are bottom, six points from the safety zone, but have shown enough to suggest they are not a lost cause.

-Aston Villa, who have played a game less, and Bournemouth occupy the other two relegation places but the three sides immediately above the trapdoor, Watford, West Ham United and Brighton & Hove Albion will all face a nervous few weeks trying to guarantee their top-flight status.
-(Reporting by Martyn Herman Editing by Christian Radnedge)
+Aston Villa, who have played a game less, and Bournemouth occupy the other two relegation places but the three sides immediately above the trap door, Watford, West Ham United and Brighton & Hove Albion all face a nervous few weeks trying to guarantee their top-flight status.
+(Reporting by Martyn Herman, Editing by Christian Radnedge and Ed Osmond)